brikis98/yevgeniy-brikman-homepage/_posts/2025-07-18-eulogy-for-my-mom.md

 Hi everyone.
 Thank you for coming today and being here to remember my mom.
 I thought that perhaps the best way to remember her in this eulogy would be to remember the things she loved and the things she hated.
-It's impossible to capture an entire person's life in a 10 minute eulogy, but I thought if we looked at things that filled her heart, and the things that drove her up the wall, perhaps we can get a small glimpse at who she was, and maybe get a few laughs and tears along the way.
+It's impossible to capture an entire person's life in a 10-minute eulogy, but I thought if we looked at things that filled her heart, and the things that drove her up the wall, perhaps we can get a small glimpse at who she was, and maybe get a few laughs and tears along the way.
 So that's what I'll do.
 I'll alternate between the things my mom loved, and the things my mom hated.

-**My mom loved kids.** Of course she loved her own kids, but really, she loved all kids.
+**My mom loved kids.** Of course, she loved her own kids, but really, she loved all kids.
 Her face would light up any time she saw a child, whether a family member, or a random kid on the street, and she was never happier than when holding and mothering a baby.